Moroccan Mosques: Top 3 Mosques With Amazing Artistic Designs

 • The tower has a pink rock wall decorated with floral motifs and four copper.

-• It has identical and well-designed naves, a substantial central nave and sixteen parallel.
+• It has identical and well-designed naves, a substantial central, and sixteen parallel.

 • It is a symbol of Marrakesh as It reflects the ultimate building of its kind.

-• Inside it are one-hundred and twelve columns in the space of 58,000 square feet.
+• Inside it are one-hundred and twelve columns in 58,000 square feet.

 • The tower used to be decorated with blue, blue-green, and white shades at the top.
-This was before the current design and colour.
+This was before the current design and color.

 Moroccan Mosques: Hassan II Mosque